-7. Teach Empathy
+8. Teach Empathy

 Children must know that the world exists outside their viewpoint too and they should be ready to listen to what others have to say.

 This helps them become better listeners and also speak more respectfully.

-8. Encourage Introspection
+9. Encourage Introspection

-9. Teach Respectful Vocabulary
+10. Teach Respectful Vocabulary

 Parents must teach their children respectful alternatives for such conversations and remind them that anger often makes things worse.

 Children may never get to know the origin of such terms.
 Therefore, it is the responsibility of parents to make their children aware of such terms.

-10. Encourage Journaling
+11. Encourage Journaling